Heart Disease: Major Causes and Natural Support Strategies

 cholesterol

-2. Not Enough Fats that Heal:
+2. Not Enough Fats That Heal:

 Saturated fats common to coconut oil & grass-fed animal products have been shown to increase HDL and enhance Pattern A lipoprotein function (15, 16).
 Additionally, good fats such as EPA/DHA within fish/krill oil and Omega 9 fats common to olive oil, avocados, and almonds play a significant role in lipoprotein function.

 These fats also help to suppress insulin and stabilize blood sugar levels.
 By keeping insulin down, they help to keep inflammation under control.
-High insulin is associated with high triglycerides, high LDL and low HDL levels.
+High insulin is associated with high triglycerides, high LDL, and low HDL levels.

 3. Sugar, Grains & Corn Syrup: